 - Enhanced security – Two-factor authentication is a great way to reduce data theft and restrict unauthorised access to your account.
 The reality is that even if hackers know your password, unless they have your smartphone or another form of verification, they can’t access your device.

-- Easy to enable – The great thing about two-factor authentication is how easily it can be set it up on all your accounts.
-To enable two-factor authentication, simply go into settings and turn it on.
-The next step is to sync your phone to receive a code.
+- Easy to enable – The great thing about two factor authentication is how easily it can be set it up on all your accounts.
+To enable two factor authentication, simply go into settings and turn it on.
+The next step is to sync your mobile phone to generate a one time code.

 In recent years, there has been a significant increase in the number of businesses that are adopting two-factor authentication as a means of protecting sensitive company data.
 It provides an extra barrier that can make all the difference between an attempted hack and a business crippling data breach.